Barr Blasts Hollywood, Big Tech For 'Kowtowing' To China

 "Every year at the Academy Awards, Americans are lectured about how this country falls short of Hollywood's ideals of social justice.
 But Hollywood now regularly censors its own movies to appease the Chinese Communist Party, the world's most powerful violator of human rights," Barr said.

-"This censorship infects not only versions of movies that are released in China, but also many that are shown in American theaters to American audiences."
+"This censorship infects not only versions of movies that are released in China but also many that are shown in American theaters to American audiences."

 The attorney general cited a decision by Marvel Studios to change the origins of a key character in the film "Doctor Strange."